SiottoTamat/Getty_TGN_Finder/README.md

 Overall, the Getty_TGN_Request class provides a convenient way to query the Getty Thesaurus of Geographic Names online database and retrieve data for specific places.
 The class is used to manage a request for a query to the Getty Thesaurus of Geographic Names (TGN) online database.

-To retrieve a query, you can simply create an instance of the class; if you desire to automatically save the rdf files, you can specify the folder name with the optional argument 'save_to_folder' as in the example below:
+To retrieve a query, you can simply create an instance of the class; if you desire to automatically save the jsonld files, you can specify the folder name with the optional argument 'save_to_folder' as in the example below:

 `retrieved = Getty_TGN_Request('query', save_to_folder='query_folder')`